sevifinance/Sevi-Docs/docs/seller/segements/ecommerce.md

 sidebar_position: 20
 ---

-# Ecommerce
+# The Payment methods that increase sales.

+Unlock your customer's purchasing power.
+Offer more payment options so they can decide when and how to pay.
 Use Sevi as an payment option in your webshop.

+## Nearly one out of three consumers prefer to pay in installments.

+This allows your customer to first judge at home whether they are pleased with the purchased articles and return them if needed.
+Payment in installments give your consumers a sense of security.

+## easy checkout

 Let your customers easy checkout with "buy now, pay later" payment option.
-You customers decides how they would like to pay.
-1, 3 or 6 months.
-You on the other hand get your money after delivery directly in your Sevi company wallet.
+You customers selects how they prefer to pay your product.
+You on the other hand get your money after delivery directly in your Sevi company wallet account.

 ## Supported integrations